 3. The Mirror of Our Lost Love.

 Life is difficult.
 Everyone gives away or lost something they love in one-way or another to survive.
 Pain and tragedy cause major disruptions and cutoffs may occur.
 When we find ourselves in the presence of someone, who activates an internal electrical charge or makes the hair on our arm stand up, pay close attention.
-We may be in the presence of a lost love or dormant aspect of self.
+We may be in the presence of a lost love or dormant aspect of our self.
 Immature couples often seek and/or fall for someone, who possesses the qualities they lack.
 Trying to become whole through a partner is a mistake.
-The real challenge is developing the qualities we admire our self.
+The real challenge is developing the qualities we admire within our self.
 When we fail to recognize the challenges within the Mirror of Our Lost Love, the very qualities we once admired in our partner become a source of judgment.

 4. The Mirrors of Compulsion and Obsession.

 Universal mirrors activate when we develop behavioral patterns and mental neural networks that become so important that we reorganize our life to accommodate them.
 One way to recognize the fourth mirror is activated is when you know down deep you’re being too compulsive and/or obsessive, but can’t stop.
 This is where addiction in all of it’s devilish forms…alcohol, drugs, money, food, sex, power to name a few…creep in.
-This mirror lets us experience psychological and/or physical dependence as we slowly give away parts of self most dear to us.
+This mirror lets us experience psychological and/or physical dependence as we slowly give away parts of ourself most dear to us.

 The challenge within all compulsive behaviors and obsessive thoughts is to experience life completely by feeling every feeling from the sublime to most gripping emotions without judging or avoiding our true feelings.
 All addictions and OCD struggles are attempts to avoid negative feelings or fill voids.
 However in doing so, we slowly lose something most valuable during our dependence.
 True love means every aspect of our self is lovable, especially the emotions we rather not endure.
 Emotions give us feedback about what is working and not working in our life.
 Negative emotions are similar to an automobile engine warning light.
 Ignoring warning signals leads to cars and bodies breaking down.

-5. The Mirror of Sacred Relationship
+5. The Mirror of Sacred Relationship.

 This mirror refers to the way we live our life and our private relationship with the divine.
 Our primary and possibly most important mirror originates with our parents.
 Since children perceive everything their parents do or say as a form of love, a Primary Love Template is created.
 This template informs our sacred relationship dynamics in the following ways: